vanadium-archive/pipe2browser/README.md

 make start
 ```
 Navigate to [http://localhost:8000](http://localhost:8000) and publish under a name such as 'foo'
-then run the `vbash` tool to setup your Vanadium credentials
+then setup a shell (bash) running with your Vanadium credentials:
 ```
-# run vbash to setup your Vanadium credentials
-$V23_ROOT/release/go/src/v.io/x/ref/cmd/vbash
+make shell
 ```
 and then run `p2b` cli client, for instance:
 ```